-Treadmill Patterning: Apply sock to affected limbs.
+Treadmill Patterning: Apply socks to affected limbs.
 This will greatly enhance any patterning exercise using land or underwater treadmill.
 Time of use and progression during this exercise is at the professional’s discretion.
 If used in the underwater treadmill, be certain to remove after workout and let sock air-dry before next use.

 Frequently Asked Questions

 The stimulation to your pet’s paw should cause them to pick it up higher when walking.

 You may need to use treats and encouragement as motivation to walk.
 It’s a new concept for your pet to learn and may take time.

 The Rear No-Knuckling Sock is a training tool and not designed for long term use.
 If used correctly it will solely stimulate your pet and not cause any irritation.
 For comfort make sure that fleece pad is wrapped around cord with softest part touching the paw, touch fastener side should always point away from foot.

 This product is not designed for the anatomy of the pet’s front leg, since the angle and use of the front leg is very different from the rear.
 Please see Front NKTS for a product for the front leg.

 The training sock is light weight and comfortable to wear, it will train your pet to lift their foot or leg higher and improve knuckling.
 When not using the training sock your pet will need to protect their paw from dragging injuries.
 The Bootie Splint provides rigid support and helps to keep their paw in a natural position while walking, perfect for in between training sock sessions.

 Yes, when your pet is wearing the No-Knuckling Training Sock it will encourage them to pick their foot up higher.